mmattel/EET-Solmate/README.md

 * Define `print_response` to enable/disable console print of the response.
 Helpful when testing.

-* Defint `console_print` to enable logging also to console, syslog is always used.
+* Define `console_print` to enable logging also to console, syslog is always used.

 There is a job scheduler for jobs (currently only the `get_solmate_info` is defined) that only need to run once a day as the response changes rarely, but can, like the solmates sw-version.
 The job is